laminas/laminas-mvc/doc/book/zend.mvc.plugins.md

 ## File Post/Redirect/Get Plugin

-While similar to the standard \[Post/Redirect/Get Plugin\](zend.mvc.controller-plugins.postredirectget), the File PRG Plugin will work for forms with file inputs.
+While similar to the standard \[Post/Redirect/Get Plugin\](laminas.mvc.controller-plugins.postredirectget), the File PRG Plugin will work for forms with file inputs.
 The difference is in the behavior: The File PRG Plugin will interact directly with your form instance and the file inputs, rather than *only* returning the POST params from the previous request.